EdmundGoodman/Warwick_modelling/writeup/writeup.md

 The build phase is relatively simple - writing the code in an editor of your choice, and running it with the Python interpreter, and the testing phase is discussed above.

-Throughout the entire project, we used `git` as version control, due to the vast number of reasons `git` is helpful in software development.
-From this, we linked the project to a remote repository on GitHub, which forms the main way to access the most up to data code.
-This forms the merge and continuous delivery steps.
+Throughout the entire project, we used `git` as version control.
+From this, we linked the project to a remote repository on GitHub, which forms the main way to access the most up to data code - forming the merge and continuous delivery steps.

-We chose not to automate publishing the code to PyPI (discussed below), which could be considered the production aspect of the modelling, as the project is still under active development, and minor changes to the repository should not necessarily be pushed, as their general stability and usefulness is not fully known.
+We chose not to automate publishing the code to PyPI (discussed below), which could be considered the production aspect of the modelling, as the project was under active development, and minor changes to the repository should not necessarily be pushed, as their general stability and usefulness is not fully known.

 #### Transpilation to Javascript

 In order to create the web-based version of the model, we needed to use a language which can be run client side in the browser.
-Since Python cannot do this, we needed to convert the source code into a language which can - with the obvious choice being Javascript.
+Since Python cannot do this, we needed to convert the source code into a language which can - with the obvious choice being Javascript, due to its ubiquitous use in this environment.

 Instead of manually re-writing the entire model into Javascript, we decided to use an automated tool to do it for us.
 This class of tool is called a transpiler, which converts between two languages in the same tier in the language complexity hierarchy (e.g. two high level languages).
 We considered a number of tools, with the main decision being between [Brython](https://brython.info/), a runtime transpiler which translates the Python code to Javascript on the fly, and [Transcrypt](https://www.transcrypt.org/), a build-time transpiler which translates the code beforehand.
 We decided to use Transcrypt, as it offers better performance, having pre-compiled the code, and since it allows an easier integration into the Javascript DOM.

-The transpilation process was not totally seamless, as some language properties in Python are not supported in Javascript, for example named parameters and adding lists, and not all of the libraries used were supported by Transcrypt, meaning some of the `random` methods had to be implemented by hand, and the output graphs and excel exporter had to be totally removed.
+The transpilation process was not totally seamless, as some language properties in Python are not supported in Javascript, for example named parameters and adding lists, and not all of the libraries used were supported by Transcrypt, meaning some of the `random` methods had to be re-implemented within the source code, and the output graphs and excel exporter functionality had to be removed.

 In order to display the output in a visual manner, we used the [Chart.js](https://www.chartjs.org/) package, which is commonly used for client side data plotting.

 #### Uploading to PyPI

-Since we developed our model in python, and it follows best practices as opposed to just being a standalone script, uploading the repository to PyPI, the Python package index, was fairly trivial.

-Doing this greatly simplifies the way in which the package can be distributed.
+Since we developed our model in python, we uploaded it to PyPI, the Python package index.
+We did this as it greatly simplifies the way in which the package can be distributed.
 Instead of cloning the repository, and running the code directly through that:

 ```bash
 git clone https://github.com/Warwick-iGEM-2021/modelling